controllability/jailbreak-evaluation/README.md

 The jailbreak-evaluation is designed for comprehensive and accurate evaluation of language model jailbreak attempts.
 Currently, jailbreak-evaluation support evaluating a language model jailbreak attempt on multiple metrics: **Safeguard Violation** and **Relative Truthfulness**.

+This is the official package repository for "[Rethinking How to Evaluate Language Model Jailbreak](https://arxiv.org/abs/2404.06407)", by Hongyu Cai, Arjun Arunasalam, Leo Y. Lin, Antonio Bianchi, and Z. Berkay Celik.

 ## Installation

 **Note on PyTorch and FastChat Installation**: